 [4.2.2.
 If the accuracy requirements set out in paragraph 4.2.1. are not met following the subsequent tests pursuant to this point, additional tests may be performed for the purpose of determining the accuracy, however, the total number of tests shall not exceed three tests for a vehicle tested without using the interpolation method (vehicle H), and six tests for a vehicle tested using the interpolation method (three tests for vehicle H and three tests for vehicle L).
 The accuracy shall be recalculated for the additional subsequent Type 1 tests in accordance with the formulae in paragraph 4.2., using the fuel consumed, or the vehicle energy charged determined and accumulated over all performed tests.
 The requirement shall be deemed to be fulfilled once the accuracy is higher than - 0.05 and lower than 0.05.
 Where the tests have been performed only for the purpose of determining the accuracy of the OBFCM device, the results of the additional tests shall not be taken into account for any other purposes.]

+[4.3.
+This paragraph is applicable to Level 1B and Level 2 only for PEVs and OVC-HEVs, and have an originally installed battery as defined in this Regulation.:

+Notwithstanding paragraph 4.1., the manufacturer shall ensure that the accuracy of Battery SOCE comply with the rules specified in paragraph 3.1.3. of Annex 5 of UN Regulation No. 83.]

 5. Access to the information provided by the OBFCM device

 5.1.
 The OBFCM device shall provide for standardised and unrestricted access of the information specified in paragraph 3. and shall conform to the standards referred to in paragraphs 6.5.3.1. (a) and 6.5.3.2. (a) or (e) or (f) or (g) of Appendix 1 to Annex C5.